vietlq/vietlq.github.io/content/post/endianness-agnostic-ntoh.md

 thumbnail = ""
 +++

 From the [Endianness detection blog entry]({{< relref "endianness-detection.md" >}}), we have learned how to do that using predefined macros across different architectures.
 Our next task is to write `ntoh` (network to host) and `hton` (host to network) functions to convert integers and floating point values between network and host formats.
 Here's a catch: Do not use conditionals - basically, do not use any of the keywords `if/else/for/while`.
+To make it even harder: Do not include any headers and also do not use `#if/#else/#endif` preprocessors.

 Let's start with `int ntoh(int)`.
 We know that Big Endian and Little Endian machines have different memory layout for the same integer and floating point values.
 Let's say our integer of value `0x12345678` is allocated at the address `0xaabbcc00`.
 Now we have 2 different memory layouts:

 ```
 Big Endian layout (the least signinificant bytes at has the highest address):